 In the context of an airdrop, a trader receives crypto without having purchased it or provided any other service for them.
 The cryptocurrencies are not transferred to the user from the legal sphere of a third party.
 Rather, they come into 'existence' only in the user's assets.
 The cryptocurrency is created directly in the wallets of the users, and the wallets must fulfill certain criteria.
 In this respect, airdrops resemble a lottery win or a chance find (so-called windfall profits).

-The BMF have clarified that for private investors, you do not need to pay Income Tax upon receipt of crypto as a result of a hard fork.
-However, if you sell this crypto within one year of receipt, you'll need to pay Income Tax if it's valued at more than €600.
+The BMF has clarified that for private investors, you do not need to pay Income Tax upon receipt of crypto as a result of a hard fork.
+However, if you sell this crypto within one year of receipt, you'll need to file a tax return and report any gain over €600.